polyswarmer/documentation/_i18n/en-US/_docs/connecting-to-the-market.md

 Once you've generated your own keyfile, you'll need to fund your wallet with ETH and NCT.

-Generally, you have 3 funding avenues available:
+Generally, there are three funding avenues available:
 1. Purchase ETH and NCT on cryptocurrency exchanges and transfer them to the production wallet represented by your microengine's production keyfile.
-Methods to purchase & transfer cryptocurrencies are generally outside the scope of this document.
+Methods to purchase & transfer cryptocurrencies are outside the scope of this document.
 2. Subscribe to PolySwarm Direct - an upcoming service with configurable auto-refills that ensure your engine is funded.
 This service is in development, stay tuned!
 3. Initial partners have received a NCT seedling in their production wallet per our published distribution schedule.